hapify/hapify/docs/en/docs/getting-started/create-boilerplate/introduction.md

 ```

 !!! success "Pros"
-    - Powerful when generating config files such as JSON
+    - Powerful when generating configuration files such as JSON
-    - Very flexibile
+    - Very flexible

 !!! failure "Cons"
-    - Hard to differentiate meta-code from target code.
+    - It is hard to differentiate the meta-code from the target code